-Unfortunately, Apple doesn’t publish its sales figures for the UK.
-Using readily available data on smartphone penetration rates and the iPhone’s market share, we’ve estimated the number of iPhones bought per year in the United Kingdom, along with the amount of money spent.
+While Apple doesn’t publish its sales figures for the UK, we’ve estimated the number of iPhones bought per year in the United Kingdom using readily available data on smartphone penetration rates.
+We’ve also looked into the iPhone’s market share, along with the amount of money spent.
 The full methodology and sources can be found further down the page.

 How many iPhones have been sold each year?